|Text on Button||BANANA POWER|

 Black text on a yellow stripe across a black background

-Instead, the rumor likely started as a subtle but joking protest against the government regulation of psychedelic substances.
-Thanks in no small part to a newly-formed network of underground news papers the joke made it to the mainstream news, reported on in magazines such as Time and Newsweek.
+The rumor likely started as a subtle but joking protest against the government regulation of psychedelic substances.
+Thanks to a newly-formed network of underground news papers, the joke made it to the mainstream news and was reported on in magazines such as Time and Newsweek.
 In April 1967, thousands smoked "Mellow Yellow" together at the Human Be-In in New York City.
 The fad for smoking banana peels lasted only a few months, but was used in future campaigns advocating for the legalization of drugs like marijuana.

 Guida, J. (2021, June 20).
 Smoking banana peels to get high was briefly a thing.
 JStor Daily. https://daily.jstor.org/smoking-banana-peels-to-get-high-was-briefly-a-t...

 McMillian, J. (2005, June 1).
 Electrical bananas.
 Culture.org. https://culture.org/electrical-bananas/